ryanleung321/place-to-eat-finder/README.md

 # Yelp Me Eat

+This is a Facebook Messenger chat bot that utlizes Facebook's Wit.ai for natural language processing and Yelp's search API to show users places to eat given a location.
+Users are able to filter the results by providing a desired time or date, price range, or by requesting closer businesses.

 To see the bot in action, send a message to this page: https://www.facebook.com/yelpmeeat/

-This is a Facebook Messenger chat bot that utlizes Facebook's Wit.ai for natural language processing and Yelp's search API to show users places to eat given a location.

-Users are able to further filter the results by providing a desired time or date, search term, and/or a price range as well as a sorting option in order to organize the results.

 Use `npm start` to start the express server.